-Not only is San Luis Obispo a wonderful destination in its own right, it is also located very close to many charming Central Coast towns and villages, making it easy to do short excursions to the beach or to wine country.
+San Luis Obispo’s location, close to other charming California Central Coast towns and villages, makes it easy to do short excursions to the beach or to wine country.

 Considering a visit to SLO?
 Read on to discover all the best things to do in San Luis Obispo, plus our suggestions for where to stay and where to eat.